United Nations Interim Administration Mission in Kosovo: 2008

-Employees of the Yugoslav (now Serbian) government have since 1999 been receiving a stipend called kosovski dodatak.

 On 17 February 2008, Kosovo declared independence; Kosovo Serb parliamentarians, boycotted the session.
 Serbian Prime Minister Vojislav Koštunica responded by stating, "Today, this policy of force thinks that it has triumphed by establishing a false state."

 In August 2008 after the Kosovan Constitution came into play, the UN decided to cut staff levels by 70% during a UN reconfiguration in the country.
 Much of the UN powers in Kosovo were transferred to the Kosovan Government and the EU policing mission in Kosovo called the European Union Rule of Law Mission in Kosovo (EULEX).

 Post-declaration of independence

 Plans for the UNMIK to hand authority over to the EULEX mission after Kosovo's constitution was approved faltered as a result of Russian opposition to Kosovo's unilateral declaration of independence.
 The UN Secretary-General Ban Ki-moon decided to reconfigure the mission for a temporary period.
 Reportedly the UN will give way to the EU mission in Albanian areas, but retain control over police in Serb-inhabited areas and set up local and district courts serving minority Serbs.
 The move is in response to opposition to the EU presence in North Kosovo and other Serb-dominated areas.

 In December 2008, the European Union Rule of Law Mission in Kosovo (EULEX) assumed most of UNMIK's roles, assisting and supporting the Kosovo authorities in the rule of law area, specifically in the police, judiciary and customs areas.
 As of March 2011, UNMIK's recent work includes the overseeing the liquidation and privatization of failed businesses.

-The World Bank and the International Monetary Fund granted membership to Kosovo in July 2009.
+Two United Nations Specialized Agencies, The World Bank and the International Monetary Fund, granted membership to Kosovo in July 2009.
 Membership with the World Bank, under the aegis of Ranjit Nayak, the World Bank Representative in Kosovo (since February 2007), has resulted in Kosovo being treated by the World Bank as its 186th member country instead of being under United Nations Security Council Resolution 1244.